 The size of this production allows the audience a finer detailed take on the score which, perhaps not perfectly achieved, was impressive and totally absorbing.
 Similarly, we really are up close and personal with the fine cast which, delightfully, includes a number of young Welsh singers making this the place to hear up-and-coming talent.

-Rhiannon Newman Brown’s designs relies on effective use of video, right from the start with our Rhinemaidens sung with distinct personalities by Marie Wyn Williams (Woglinde), Rebecca Afonwy-Jones (Wellgunde) and Katie Stevenson (Flosshilde), as they play and tease Alberich on the Rhine until he steals the gold.
+Rhiannon Newman Brown’s designs rely on effective use of video, right from the start with our Rhinemaidens sung with distinct personalities by Marie Wyn Williams (Woglinde), Rebecca Afonwy-Jones (Wellgunde) and Katie Stevenson (Flosshilde), as they play and tease Alberich on the Rhine until he steals the gold.
 The video is often beautiful in its own right and, with very limited space, is also crucial to cope with the demands of this opera.

 Mark Stone, Rebecca Afonwy-Jones, Katie Stevenson and Mari Wyn Williams